ktaranov/sqlserver-kit/Articles/README.md

 [SQL Server support for TLS 1.2 – Read This First!]:https://blogs.sentryone.com/aaronbertrand/tls-1-2-support-read-first/
 [Misconceptions in SQL Server: A Trio of table variables]:https://sqlinthewild.co.za/index.php/2010/10/12/a-trio-of-table-variables/
 [Using the Same Column Twice in a SQL UPDATE Statement]:https://www.sqltheater.com/blog/using-the-same-column-twice-in-an-update-statement/
+[How to perform a performance test against a SQL Server instance]:https://www.sqlshack.com/how-to-perform-a-performance-test-against-a-sql-server-instance/